run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

  See that there is indeed a storage class error appearing

- To disable local path provisioner please run:
+ To disable local path provisioner, run:

       kubectl edit runaiconfig -n runai